Foreign relations of Iraq: 1932 to 1958

 British soldiers participating in the Anglo-Iraqi War in 1941.

 At the beginning of World War II, the former Prime Minister Rashid Ali al-Gaylani overthrew the pro-British Prime Minister in place Nuri al-Said by a coup d'état, and acceded to power.
 He oriented the kingdom's policy towards neutrality, then towards rapprochement with the Axis powers, provoking the Anglo-Iraqi War, then the reoccupation of Iraq by the victorious British.
-After the end of World War II, violent strikes shook Kirkuk, where protesters denounced working conditions, as well as British domination over oil exploitation.
+After World War II, violent strikes shook Kirkuk, where protesters denounced working conditions, as well as British domination over oil exploitation.
 Tensions degenerated further when Prime Minister Salih Jabr signed a new treaty with London (supposedly more favorable to Iraq) in 1948, leading to increasing repression by the government.
 The same year, the Iraqi army joined the Arab coalition led by Egypt against Israel during the 1948 Arab–Israeli War, and conquered the regions of Jenin and Nablus, before being repelled by a counter-offensive that led to Israel's victory.

 In 1955, Nuri al-Said, recalled by the monarchy to the post of Prime Minister, reaffirmed Iraq's pro-Western foreign policy by signing the Baghdad Pact, a military alliance established by Great Britain and integrating former British colonies in the Middle East, as well as Turkey.
 The year 1956 was marked by the Suez Crisis in Egypt, a Franco-British military intervention aimed at regaining control of the Suez Canal nationalized by Egyptian President Gamal Abdel Nasser.
 This crisis provoked strong hostility from local populations towards the former colonial powers in the region, while the success achieved by Nasser against this Western interference inspired Arab nationalists.

 On 1 February 1958, Syria and Egypt united to create the United Arab Republic.
 In reaction, two weeks later, on 14 February 1958, Iraq and Jordan whose kings Faisal II and Hussein are cousins, united in turn and founded the Arab Federation of Iraq and Jordan.